Thoughts from the world of passionate filmmaking

 Our process is academic and we worked hard on developing a system that was fair to every type of submitter,

 whether a novice or an expert.
 And, every film is watched, and every

-screenplay is read, from beginning to end,
+screenplay is read, from beginning to end, sometimes more than once.

-and every film in a roundtable type setting.
+After that, we discuss each and every film in a roundtable type setting.

-are in the business of making these types of decisions, so there are no complaints.
-Plus, we
+are in the business of making these types of decisions, so there are no

-for us.
+experience for us.
 And, though we have grown to be experts in film and

 screenplay analysis, we understand all too well that we only exist

 because of our clients – the filmmakers and the screenwriters.